rexyanggalaputra/Sentiment-Analysis-Vaccination-in-Indonesia/README.md

 ## Data Preparation
 * Code Used      : Jupyter Notebook
 * Library(es)    : Pandas, Numpy, NLTK, Sastrawi, Scikit-Learn, Wordcloud

-## Case Understanding
-This sentiment analysis aims to find out how the public reacts to vaccination in Indonesia.

-Project has some case question using the data:
-1. How do people react to the vaccination program?
-2. What policies should be carried out by the government?

 ## K-Means Clustering
 * Finding the Optimal Number of Clusters Using Elbow Method